 3.2 The frequency and agenda items of the Remuneration Committee meetings shall follow the annual wheel attached hereto as Exhibit 1.

-3.3 With the exception of agenda items reserved for the Remuneration Committee’s internal discussion at each meeting, the Executive Management as well as the VP of HR will normally attend meetings in the Remuneration Committee.
+3.3 With the exception of agenda items reserved for the Remuneration Committee’s internal discussion at each meeting, the Chief Executive Officer as well as the principal People & Culture officer will normally attend meetings in the Remuneration Committee.

 3.4 Adequate minutes of Remuneration Committee meetings shall be prepared and kept.
 The minutes shall be sent to all members of the Remuneration Committee for approval.